Émile Storms: Outward journey

 On 10 April 1882 Storms left Europe for Zanzibar.
 On his arrival his companion, Lieutenant Camille Constant of the grenadiers, fell ill and had to return to Europe.
 Storms learned that his contact, Guillaume Ramaeckers, had died at Karema on 25 February 1882.

 On 8 June 1882 Storms left the coast and marched via the mission of Tabora to Karema on the east coast of Lake Tanganyika.

-The journey was difficult and the caravan was attacked by Rouga-Rouga warriors several times.
+The journey was difficult and the caravan was attacked by Ruga-Ruga warriors several times.
 He reached Karema on 27 September 1882, where he found the station still held by Lieutenant Jérôme Becker, whose term of service had expired.

 Karema

 Yassagula, chief of the village of Karema, attacked the station soon after Storms arrived.

-Becker counterattacked with his askaris, put Yassagula's men to flight and destroyed the village.

-A few months later Yassagula submitted, and from then on was a reliable ally.
+Becker counterattacked with his askaris, put Yassagula's men to flight and destroyed the village few months later Yassagula submitted, and from then on was a reliable ally.
 Becker left the station on 17 November on his homeward journey.
 Storms strengthened and expanded the post, which was now called Fort Léopold, and started to grow vegetables.
 He responded to an attack on his couriers with an expedition that defeated the rebel chief on 23 April 1883.

 However, the German scientist Richard Böhm who accompanied Storms was struck by two bullets in the leg during this action and was laid up for several months.